Human to Human Marketing

 As the demand increases on our time both personally and professionally, consumers want to see businesses taking the time to interact with them directly.

 There is a never-ending selection of technology for businesses to automate, segment, and target with their digital marketing.
-However, this automation can take your eye off what is important – your customers!
+However, too much automation can take your eye off what is important – your customers!
 People no longer want to be sold to – they want to be listened to.
 If you are not directly interacting with the people looking to purchase your product or service, you are not going to get the results your business deserves.

 TIP: If a person comments on your business’ update, do not miss the opportunity to interact with them.
 Whether that comment is positive, negative or indifferent.
 Show that your business is listening, willing to engage and eager to resolve any issues.